Do power naps actually work?

 A regular nap of 20-30 minutes long will help you catch up on sleep from the night before and relieve tiredness caused by disturbed rest, work stress and late nights.

-Daytime sleep is reserved for night-shifters, new parents, first-year students and anyone who isn’t able to get a full night’s sleep.
+Daytime sleep is reserved for night-shifters, new parents, freshmen and anyone who isn’t able to get a full night’s sleep.
 These 90-minute naps give you just about the same benefits of an 8-hour sleep (note: nothing can compare to a full night’s sleep) as you go through a full sleep cycle, allowing your brain to wake up fully refreshed.

 Are power naps really that effective?